 Planning for a full or partial renovation is a good strategy if you are interested in an older home.
 This would particularly be true if you identify a property in a good location with a general structure that you like.
 There are mortgage options available for folding the costs of a renovation into the purchase financing.

-A renovation is different from repairs because with a renovation you will likely be improving the value of the property by more than the combined cost of the purchase plus repairs.
-When the project is completed, you will have a house with personal customizations, and already have some equity.
+Keep in mind that a renovation is different from repairs.
+With a renovation you will likely improve the value of the property by more than the combined cost of the purchase plus repairs.
+The final project will give you a house with personal customizations and some already existing equity.

-While older homes do have their challenges, with good planning and realistic expectations, they can make for a good investment, and provide you with a charming place to live.
+Older homes do have their challenges.
+But with good planning and realistic expectations, they can make for a good investment.
+Not only that, but they can provide you with a charming and character-filled place to live.